 Given that Shakeology has probably not been clinically tested in people who take prescription medications, I personally would prefer they remove ginkgo from Shakeology just to be safe.

-Update: Ginkgo has removed Ginkgo from Shakeology according to this page of the BeachBody website.
+Update: Ginkgo has been removed Ginkgo from Shakeology according to this page of the BeachBody website.

 Cordyceps also caught my eye.
-In some circles cordyceps is touted to improve aerobic exercise performance.
+In some circles, cordyceps is touted to improve aerobic exercise performance.
 But there isn't much proof that cordyceps works and some research that cordyceps doesn't help exercise.
+See this video for more insights.

-Shakeology also contains acai berry, which is one of the principle ingredients in MonaVie which I reviewed previously.
+Shakeology also contains acai berry, which is one of the principal ingredients in MonaVie reviewed previously.
 For more information on acai also see Acai Berry A Review Based on The Facts and The Acai Berry Diet.

 Nondairy Probiotic Blend